gamesbook/protograf/docs/source/card_decks.rst

 These commands, and the ones supporting them, are described in detail below.

-For additional examples that illustrate some of these, see the :doc:`card and deck examples <examples/cards>` section.
+For additional examples that illustrate the use of some of these commands, see the :doc:`card and deck examples <examples/cards>` section.

 .. _the-deck-command: